 How legalsuper collects personal information

-Most of the personal information held by legalsuper is collected from each member’s employer.
+Most of the personal information held by legalsuper is collected from each member’s employer or the member directly.
 Employers provide this information under the employee records exemption.
 This exemption allows each employer to pass members’ details on to legalsuper so that they can meet their obligations under the Superannuation Guarantee Act.

 legalsuper also collects personal information from members:

-• orally by the fund administrators or legalsuper Officer.
+- orally by the fund administrators or legalsuper.

 Where appropriate, personal information collected orally or electronically is confirmed by way of a confirmation letter, sent to the member as soon as practicable after receipt of the information by legalsuper.